-Tax-to-GDP ratio For public finance comparison purposes, a country's tax burden, or tax-to- GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the GDP for that year.
-Terms of trade The weighted average price of a country's exports relative to its imports.
+Tax-to-GDP ratio For public finance comparison purposes, a country's tax burden, or tax-to-GDP ratio, is computed by taking the total tax payments for a particular fiscal year as a fraction or percentage of the GDP for that year.

+Terms of trade An index measuring the ratio of a country's export prices relative to its import prices.

 Tertiary sector The part of the economy concerned with the provision of services.
-Total factor productivity Unallocated reserves (TFP) An index used to measure the efficiency of all inputs that contribute to the production process.
+Total factor productivity (TFP) An index used to measure the efficiency of all inputs that contribute to the production process.
 Increases in TFP are usually attributable to technological improvements.